norton120/pirate_baby/content/posts/replatforming.md

 There are many unspoken motivators for a replatform, and these are the ones to be most aware of and challange the most boldly.

 #### Reign of the New King
 Replatforms often coencide with a change in engineering leadership.
 Just as a new POTUS will hand-pick their cabinet and implement policies that reflect their views, a new Director of Engineering or CTO will often populate the engineering team with "their people" - engineering managers and developers from their existing circles.
 Once they have assembled a familiar team, they will often replatform applications to an equally familiar programming language and framework.
-This also creates a historical divide
+This also creates a historical divide between the new platform and the "old software" - legacy code with faceless owners that can be much more easily blamed and discredited.

+#### Language Preferences Among Engineers
+It is no
 - language preference among engineers
 - distant mountain syndrome
 - politics